dr3am1ngl/Run-Gun/README.md

 # Run-Gun
-the game is played on the arrows see ya!
+the game is played on the arrows, shoot at the space bar, see ya!